versioneye/versioneye_maven_plugin/README.md

 echo "api_key=YOUR_API_KEY" > versioneye.properties
 ```

-The versioneye-maven-plugin will look at this places for the `versioneye.properties` file:
+If the API Key is not set directly in the pom.xml file, the versioneye-maven-plugin will try to fetch the API Key from the `versioneye.properties` file and it will look up the file in this places:

 ```
 /src/qa/resources/versioneye.properties